-There has been so much written about Facebook’s new timeline and subsequent covers, it’s hard to contribute something fresh.
-However, since pushing “publish’’ on the Mum PR Facebook page, I’ve been asked quite a bit how I was able to incorporate the profile picture into my cover image.
+There has been so much written about Facebook’s timeline and subsequent covers, it’s hard to contribute something fresh.
+However, since pushing ``publish’’ on the Kellie O'Brien Facebook page (previously called Mum PR), I’ve been asked quite a bit how I was able to incorporate the profile picture into my cover image in one of my previous timeline covers.
 So I thought I’d share it here along with some other ideas for making the cover and profile images into one composite image.

 First, take a photo to use as the basis for the cover.
 Crop it to fit Facebook’s dimensions of 851px by 315px.